smatechnologies/ibm-i-agent-docs/docs/reference/multiple-environments-how-to-add-an-lsam-environment.md

 23. Select **sub-menu 6**.
 LSAM Management Menu in the LSAM Main Menu.
 24. Select **function 1**.
 Start LSAM (STRSMASYS) in the LSAM Management Menu.
 25. When the start process has completed, select function 3.
 Check LSAM subsystem status, to confirm that the new LSAM environment server jobs are running without error (no job has a status of **MSGW**) under the unique subsystem name was created.
-26. It is now possible to use the OpCon Enterprise Manager console to start communications with the new LSAM environment.
+26. It is now possible to use the OpCon User Interface console to start communications with the new LSAM environment.
 Please consider the warning below.

 :::danger warning